 - Load weights onto the lat pull-down machine.

-- Sit in front of the machine with your thighs under the leg support.
-Keep your chest up.
+- Sit in front of the machine with your thighs under the leg support, keeping your chest up.

-- Grab the bar with your palms facing away from you, slightly wider than shoulder width.
+- Grab the bar with palms facing away, slightly wider than shoulder width.

-- Now pull the bar down until it touches your upper chest or below your chin.
+- Pull the bar down to touch your upper chest or below your chin, then slowly return to full arm extension.

 3. Renegade Rows